giry-dev/mangrove-docs/docs/developers/strat-lib/getting-started/smart-offer.md

 source .env
 ```

-Start Foundry's local node `anvil` to test things locally before broadcasting to the real chain, with `$RPC_URL` coming from `.env` and pointing, for instance, to the Polygon Mumbai testnet.
+Start Foundry's local node `anvil` to test things locally before broadcasting to the real chain, with `$RPC_URL` coming from `.env` and pointing, for instance, to the Polygon network.

 ```bash
 anvil --fork-url $RPC_URL